przemyslslaw/przemyslslaw.github.io/_pages/about.md

 ---

 I'm an Assistant Professor of Computer Science at [University College Dublin](https://www.ucd.ie/cs/) and an Adjunct Professor of Computer Science at the [University of Massachusetts Amherst](https://www.cics.umass.edu/).
-I head the [SIMS lab](#research-labs), the [EQUATE](https://groups.cs.umass.edu/equate/) initiative, and [socialpolls.org](https://socialpolls.org/) website.
+I head the [SIMS lab](#research-labs), the [EQUATE](https://groups.cs.umass.edu/equate/) initiative, and the website [socialpolls.org](https://socialpolls.org/).
 Occasionally I write for the [Uncommon Good blog](https://uncommongood.substack.com/).

 👩🏼‍💻🧑🏿‍💻 **I'm hiring PhD students at University College Dublin!
 Email me if you are interested!** 👩🏽‍🎓👨🏻‍🎓